How to clean a stainless steel sink to prevent rust and keep your sink looking shiny and sleek.

 Can I use Windex on stainless steel?

 Windex has ammonia which should not be used on a stainless steel surface.
-I would avoid using Windex on stainless steel.
+I would avoid needing Windex on stainless steel.

 Can you use Clorox wipes on stainless steel?